 There are ample precedents in the U.S. and Europe of ways in which governments cap the cost of deals, so that projects like HQ2 simply no longer could cost billions.
-Deals can be capped by "aid intensity," or the ratio of subsidies to total investment (with many European Union deals capped at 25 percent or less, and then only in areas that are truly distressed, with top rates sharply reduced for projects beyond 50 million and 100 million Euros; had HQ2 been placed in London and Brussels, it would have been eligible for \$0 in incentives).
+Deals can be capped by "aid intensity," or the ratio of subsidies to private investment (with many European Union deals capped at 25 percent or less, and then only in areas that are truly distressed; had HQ2 been placed in London and Brussels, it would have been eligible for \$0 in incentives).

 Deals can be capped by cost per job (with federal and state program limits of between \$5,000 and \$35,000 common, versus \$112,000+ per job awarded Amazon in New York).
 Deals can be capped, with, for example, a limit of no more than \$25 million per project (from all subsidy programs) over its entire life.
 Entire programs can (and should) be capped by their total annual cost (some state programs are).
-Good Jobs First has also proposed that individual companies be subject to caps within an entire state.9
+Good Jobs First has also proposed that individual companies be subject to caps within an entire state.